-Check Out Last Year's Recognition Book!
+Check Out The Latest Recognition Book!

 Amelia is very involved in USY serving on the Chicago Region (CHUSY) Executive Board as the communications vice president.
 Besides USY, she is very involved with different clubs at her school, such as Best Buddies, Voices in Prevention (VIP) and Student Council serving on the executive board.
 She also is involved in VHgive, Spark and Student Diversity Council.

 Avital is the president of her school’s Mental Health and Wellness Club and is a board member of her school’s human rights club.
 In addition, she is an active member of the Rochelle Zell Model United Nations team and the school’s Feminism Club.
 Avital enjoys engaging with the Jewish community through various Jewish programs, such as AJC’s Leaders for Tomorrow, JCC’s TeenSeed613, and currently, in her role as a StandWithUs High School Intern.
 Avital has worked on several political campaigns, most recently as a field organizer and communications associate.

 Claire is a swimmer, Mathletes competitor, and Girls Coding Club co-president.
 Outside of school, Claire follows a passion for social justice as an active member of the Jewish Council on Urban Affairs, a local March for Our Lives chapter co-founder, a temple youth group board member, and a Kol Koleinu fellow.